conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 The default gateway configuration file can be found at `<GATEWAY_DOWNLOAD_LOCATION>/gateway-core/config/application.yaml`

-The location of the Kafka properties file used to connect to the backing Kafka cluster is set by the kafkaSelector section in the yaml file:
+The location of the Kafka configuration file used to connect to the backing Kafka cluster is set by the kafkaSelector section in the yaml file:

 ```yaml
 kafkaSelector:
   type: file
   path: gateway-core/config/kafka.config
 ```

-[Open Source Conduktor Gateway Security](../configuration/oss_security.md) describes how to set this configuration in more detail.
+[Open Source Conduktor Gateway Security](../configuration/oss_security.md) describes the format of the kafka.config file in more detail, including how to connect to a secured Kafka cluster.

-## Kafka Client to Conduktor Gateway configuration

-By default the Conduktor Open Source Gateway does not run with any security enabled.
-[Basic security](../configuration/oss_security.md) is available.

-The Enterprise ready Conduktor Gateway has a more comprehensive set of [security settings](../configuration/enterprise_proxy_security.md) if this is needed.

-To connect your Kafka clients to an unsecured instance of the gateway update their `bootstrap.servers` to be `localhost:6969` (or the Gateway's address, if you have [edited this configuration](../configuration/opensource-yaml-config.md#hostport-configurations)) in the client configuration.
-This will ensure all Kafka traffic is routed via the Gateway.